 CompTIA Network+ Exam Details:

-The details provided surrounding the Network+ exam are based on the current exam code, N10-007, launched in March 2018.
+The details provided surrounding the Network+ exam are based on the current exam code, N10-009, launched on September 15, 2021.
 This exam consists of:

 - A maximum of 90 questions in the form of multiple choice or performance-based

 - A maximum time allotment of 90 minutes

 - A passing score of 720 on a 100-900 scale

 CompTIA labels their exam objectives by domains.
 N10-008 certification exam follows the below domains (included is each domain’s percentage of questions in the exam):

 - Network Implementations 19%

 - Network Troubleshooting 22%